pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatarcontroller.md

 While the built-in `UxrStandardAvatarController` provides complete functionality, there may be cases where you need a custom controller to handle unique behaviors or advanced functionality in your project.

-### Steps
+Follow these steps to create your own avatar controller:

-1. Create a New Class: Start by creating a new class that inherits from `UxrAvatarController`.
+### Step 1: Create a New Class

+Start by creating a new class that inherits from `UxrAvatarController`.
 This will give you access to all the base functionality that you can override and extend.

 ```c#
 public class MyCustomAvatarController : UxrAvatarController